isabella232/infobip-pubnub-demo/README.md

 ## Use case

-In the course of this post we will develop a highly reliable chat web application.
-PubNub's real time communication capabilities are a great fit for chat  apps.
-However, they usually rely on internet availability for message delivery.
-In this scenario our users' chat messages are time critical and their delivery must be guarantied under all circumstances.

-SMS text messages are a perfect fit for fulfilling those requirements.
-Infobip brings reliability of SMS to the world of PubNub development with newly published Infobip SMS function.

-Our final product will rely on the PubNub network to deliver messages to online users and fall back to SMS texts for those that loose their web connection.
+PubNub's real-time communications tools are a great fit for chat apps.
+However, to work users must be connected to the Internet to send and receive messages.
+Chat apps are only effective when everyone can immediately receive messages.
+The solution to this problem is using an SMS fallback system for chat messages when the Internet isn’t available.

+In our example we’re using PubNub’s robust chat functions paired with Infobip SMS API to create a tool with live chat when connected to the Internet and SMS fallback when the mobile user is disconnected from the Internet.

 ## Prerequisites